-C26.
-Glyphosate at 0.56 to 0.75 lb ae/A applied only to Roundup Ready (RR) corn up to 30 inches tall with 8 collars or less will control most annual and perennial weeds.
+C21.
+Glyphosate at labeled rates in Roundup Ready (RR) corn up to 30 inches tall with 8 collars or less will control most annual and perennial weeds.
 Certain formulations do not require additional NIS, while others require either partial or full NIS rates.
 Add AMS at 2 to 6 lb/100 gal water or at 1 lb/A if applied at less than 12 gpa to all glyphosate formulations.
 In-crop application timing may not be appropriate for effective perennial weed control.
 Glyphosate is a non-selective, non-residual, translocated herbicide that controls grasses at rates as low as 0.25 pt/A. Labeled rates are required to control broadleaf weeds.
 However, some broadleaf weeds like kochia, nightshade, wild buckwheat, horseweed (marestail), dandelion, amd lambsquarters may not be controlled by glyphosate applied alone or after one application.